stefansundin/powermate-linux/README.md

 PowerMate is a registered trademark of Griffin Technologies Inc. This software is not affiliated or endorsed by them.

+This software is written by Stefan Sundin and is licensed under GPLv3.

 # Installation